 I think it has nothing to do with my graduation or work experience.
 The idea of entering into Civil Services came to all of a sudden.
 It was not like that I didn’t like my job or had an education which motivated me to enter into civil service.
 Rather, it was the nature of work in Civil Services which attracted me.
 Even if I were in any other job, I would have written this exam.
 I just set a goal and tried to achieve that with my full capacity.

-ClearIAS.com: Do you feel that the competition level of UPSC Civil Services Exam is on a rise?
+ClearIAS.com: Do you feel that the competition level of the UPSC Civil Services Exam is on a rise?
 It seems that there is an increasing trend of candidates from IITs, IIMs and AIIMS attempting and clearing this exam.
-Is Civil Service the final destination /ambition of Indian youth, in this age of lucrative private sector jobs?
+Is Civil Service the final destination /ambition of Indian youth, in this age of lucrative private-sector jobs?

 ClearIAS.com: What is the secret of your success 🙂?
 How did you approach this exam?
 What was your strategy in general (Prelims, Mains, and Interview)?